smileyborg/StealthAssist/README.md

 The CocoaPods used by this app have been checked in to the repository (in the `Pods/` directory), so you can simply open the above workspace in Xcode and immediately build and run.
 You do not need to run `pod install` after cloning the repository.

 ### Crash Reporting & Analytics
-StealthAssist uses [Crittercism](http://www.crittercism.com) to collect crash reports in the field.
-You need to provide your own API keys in the `TFAppDelegate.m` file for this to work.
+StealthAssist previously used [Crittercism](http://www.crittercism.com) to collect crash reports in the field.
+You need to integrate the SDK and provide your own API keys in the `TFAppDelegate.m` file for this to work.

-StealthAssist uses [Flurry](http://www.flurry.com) and [Mixpanel](http://mixpanel.com) to collect anonymous analytics.
-You need to provide your own API keys in the `TFAnalytics.m` file for these to work.
+StealthAssist previously used [Flurry](http://www.flurry.com) and [Mixpanel](http://mixpanel.com) to collect anonymous analytics.
+You need to integrate the SDKs and provide your own API keys in the `TFAnalytics.m` file for these to work.

 ## App Store Description
 ### Features